thindil/nish/README.md

 which starts with the entered text.

 The shell sorts the commands' history not only by most recently used but also by most frequently used.
-Additinally, the command allows to select the amount of commands to show, their sorting order and criteria.
-These settings cam be set as pernament in the shell's options or ad hoc for the one time.
+Additionally, the command allows selecting the amount of commands to show, their sorting order and criteria.
+These settings cam be set as permanent in the shell's options or ad hoc for the one time.

 #### Advanced shell's configuration